huacnlee/rails-settings-cached/README.md

 ## Use Setting in Rails initalizing:

-Sometimes you may need to use Setting before Rails is initialized, for example `config/initializers/devise.rb`
+In `version 2.3+` we allows you to use Setting before Rails is initialized.

-In 2.3+ we allows you do that.
+For example `config/initializers/devise.rb`

 ```rb
 Devise.setup do |config|